jhoeljp/Python/Zillow_Rent_Scrapping/README.md

 Scrape rent data for apartments from zillow.com with a given creteria.

-Store best deals mathching criteria on Google Sheets from.
+Input property deals matching criteria on custom Google Form.

+To retreive info as google sheet go to the google form created, click the 'Responses' tab, and click on google sheet icon to generate.